 Reishi could be the most well known and the most mystical of the wild mushrooms.
-The famous Chinese species of Ganoderma, lucidum or “red reishi,” is known as the mushroom of immortality.
-It has been a prized medicine for centuries and features prominently in Chinese medicinal formulas.
+Indeed, the famous Chinese species of Ganoderma lucidum or “red reishi” is known as the mushroom of immortality.
+For centuries it’s been a prized medicine.
+To this day reishi features prominently in Chinese medicinal formulas.
 Current research shows high potential for our native species (most common ones listed above) to contain many of the same healing compounds as lucidum.
 Here in Western NC, the easiest reishi to forage for is G. tsugae, or hemlock reishi.
-The blessing of their abundance is sadly connected to the demise of our hemlock trees due to infestations of the non-native hemlock wooly adelgid.
-Reishis are decomposers of wood, although they are sometimes found as parasites on living trees.
+Sadly, the blessing of their abundance is connected to the demise of our native hemlock trees.
+Due to infestations of the non-native hemlock wooly adelgid, many of these trees are dying.
+Reishi mushrooms are decomposers of wood, although they are sometimes found as parasites on living trees.
 Some people slice off the softer, white growing edge of reishis and cook them up as a food.
-It’s much more common to slice and dry the whole mushrooms to be boiled as tea or made into an alcohol tincture.
+However, it’s much more common to slice and dry the whole mushrooms.
+Then, they can be simmered into tea or made into an alcohol tincture.
 The flavor is not generally regarded as pleasant, and it is very bitter.

 Red reishi, or G. lucidum has been widely studied for its medicinal compounds and uses.
-In both Western and Chinese medicine, reishi has been used to treat allergies, insomnia, rheumatoid arthritis, hypertension, liver disease, cancer, anxiety and neurological decline and to support general immune function.
-It is likely that our native reishi species contain many, if not all, of the medicinal properties of their heavily researched Asian cousin.
+In both Western and Chinese medicine, reishi is used to treat allergies, insomnia, rheumatoid arthritis, hypertension, liver disease, cancer, anxiety and neurological decline and to support general immune function.
+It’s likely that our native reishi species contain many, if not all, of the medicinal properties of their heavily researched Asian cousin.

 Favorite Reishi Preparations

 Chaga is the least mushroom-like of the mushrooms listed here.
 It is a parasite, mostly on birch trees, but also on alder, elm and spruce.
-The part that we harvest is technically not a “mushroom” at all, but a sclerotium, also known as a “canker.”
-The crusty, dark mass is a storage organ and not a reproductive part, like other mushrooms.
-Chaga is found high up in trees, bursting forth from their bark, and can appear somewhat like a burl or burn scar.
+In fact, the part that we harvest is technically not a “mushroom” at all.
+Instead, it’s a sclerotium, also known as a “canker.”
+This crusty, dark mass is a storage organ and not a reproductive part, like other mushrooms.
+You’ll find chaga high up in trees, bursting forth from their bark; it can appear somewhat like a burl or burn scar.
 Throughout the boreal forests of Russia and other parts of Northern Europe, chaga is an important cultural and medicinal mushroom.
 Like reishi, chaga is not a food per se.
-It is hard and dry and best used in teas.
+It’s hard and dry and best used in teas.
 The flavor is rich and pleasing, not bitter or overly medicinal like reishi.
-Some of chaga’s healing compounds are destroyed by high heat, so steeping it in warm but not boiling water is ideal.
+Some of chaga’s healing compounds are destroyed by high heat, so steeping it in hot but not boiling water is ideal.